UKHO/docs/docs/quality-assurance/safety-background-info.md

    may be fine when run in isolation but when combined and under certain conditions they may trigger abnomral events , which could impact the safety of the system.

-   Focus on the intergration and relationships between software/hardware needs therefor to be considered as well as individual elements.
+   The intergration and relationships between software/hardware needs therefor to be considered as well as individual elements.

    # Consider the how the system will be used